Port Stanvac, South Australia: Grain terminal

 The construction of a grain export terminal was proposed by the Australian Wheat Board and Australian Barley Board in 2002.
 The proposal did not progress, due to the progression of the Outer Harbor AusBulk grain terminal in the existing port precinct area.
 This was due to the additional infrastructure costs, and impacts on the community of additional freight movements in residential areas.

 In popular culture

 The South Australian band The Dairy Brothers wrote a song called "Port Stanvac", for which they also produced a music video.

+New Life for Port Stanvac in Mixed Use Development

+In 2024, the Government of South Australia announced redevelopment of the former ExxonMobil site.
+The 230 hectare master plan will include approximately 3600 dwellings including a minimum of 15% affordable housing.
+Approximately 40 hectares of coast land will be protected with public beach access included.
+Other features will include porting fields, neighborhood scale shopping, entertainment and recreation facilities.
+The mixed-use development will also include a range of industrial, logistical, warehousing, storage, research, and training land uses, with accessibility to the Lonsdale Railway Station.